"Coming together is a beginning. Keeping together is progress. Working together is success." — Henry Ford

 2. Collaborative work management tools provide a central location for communication

 Rummaging through email for the latest files or trying to track down that one conversation you had about a particular project can be frustrating and time consuming.
+And with so many teams now dispersed across continents, virtual project management tools are essential to efficient collaboration.
 Having a tool that allows you to keep the latest files, comments, project requirements, goals, and deadlines all in one place eliminates the need for "search parties" and allows your team to focus on more important tasks.

 Start your free 2-week trial of Wrike, the top-rated collaborative work management tool.

 3. Increased visibility and transparency keeps stakeholders up-to-date